miguelfmc/miguelfmc.github.io/_drafts/crazy-python-things-part-3.md

 ### Class definition: another way

-We are familiar with the standard class definition syntax
+We are familiar with the standard class definition syntax:

 ```python
 class MyClass: